Spectral rigidity of two-dimensional Liouville tori: Dynamical preliminaries

 By what we have shown, the rational torus $\CT$ contains the minimal closed geodesic in the homology class of $\CT$.
 Since all closed geodesics in $\CT$ by definition have the common Riemannian length $T$, each is length minimizing within the homology class.
-The proof of part (1) is finished. \ with a Lipschitz constant depending upper semicontinuously on the $C^1$ norms of $v^\pm$.
-Since $v^\pm$ depend continuously on the metric $g$ in the $C^1$–topology, the Lipschitz constant of $s$ depends upper semicontinuously on $g$.
-The proof of point (2) is finished.
+The proof of part (1) is finished.

+\underline{\textit{Proof of (2).}} To prove that the section $s:\T^2 \to S\T^2$ of a rational torus is Lipschitz, the guiding heuristic is that the initial directions of geodesics in a rational torus whose starting points are close cannot differ much.
+If they did, then under bounded curvature of the surface (uniform $C^2$-control of $g$), the geodesics would be forced to intersect, contradicting the fact that a rational torus is a graph over $\T^2$.
+The following proof formalizes this heuristic.

+Let us denote by $B(x_0, r)$ the geodesic ball centered at $x_0$ with radius $r > 0$.
+By standard results in Riemannian geometry, there exists $\varrho > 0$, depending lower-semicontinuously on $g$ in the $C^2$ topology, such that for all $x_0 \in \R^2$ and all $x, y \in \overline{B(x_0, \varrho)}$, there exists a unique minimizing unit-speed geodesic segment joining $x$ to $y$ and depending smoothly on $(x,y)$.\footnote{For example, it suffices to choose $\varrho < \frac{r_0}{2}$, where $r_0$ is the \textit{injectivity radius} of $(\T^2, g)$.
+This is related to, but slightly different from the notion of the \emph{convexity radius} of a Riemannian manifold.
+The latter is defined to be the maximum $\varrho$ such that every geodesic ball $B(x_0, \varrho)$ is \emph{geodesically convex}, i.e., for any pair $x, y \in B(x_0, \varrho)$ there is a unique length-minimizing geodesic segment joining $x$ and $y$ which is contained in $B(x_0, \varrho)$.
+Our argument, however, does not need the geodesic to be contained in the ball.}